Anaheim Ducks: Bruce Boudreau as head coach

 On July 15, 2015, the Ducks signed Ryan Kesler to a six-year contract extension totaling a reported $41.25 million.
 Just prior to the 2015 NHL entry draft, the Ducks sent Emerson Etem and a draft pick to the New York Rangers in exchange for left-wing Carl Hagelin.
 They also traded for Vancouver Canucks defenseman Kevin Bieksa and added veterans Shawn Horcoff, Chris Stewart, and Mike Santorelli.
 Entering the 2015–16 NHL season, many analysts pegged the Ducks as Stanley Cup favorites.
 However, scoring struggles led to a slow start, with the team still out of a playoff spot in December.
 The team improved afterwards riding the goaltending of John Gibson.
 On March 6, 2016, the Ducks set a franchise record with an 11-game winning streak which ended the following night.
-On March 24, 2016, the Ducks clinched a playoff spot in a 6–5 overtime loss to the Maple Leafs.
+On March 24, 2016, the Ducks clinched a playoff spot in a 6–5 overtime loss to the Maple Leafs. the Ducks would win their third consecutive pacific division title.
 However, in the first round of the playoffs, they fell in seven games to the Nashville Predators, which led to the firing of head coach Bruce Boudreau.
 On June 14, 2016, the Ducks announced they re-hired former head coach Randy Carlyle.

 Carlyle returns

 Although the Ducks started the 2016–17 season 0–3–1, the team managed to finish first in the Pacific Division for the fourth consecutive season.
 In the first round, they swept the Calgary Flames.
 On May 10, 2017, the Ducks ended their game seven losing streak when they defeated the Edmonton Oilers in the second round, winning the series 4–3 and advancing to the conference finals for the second time in three seasons.
 They would fall to the Nashville Predators in game six, ending their playoff run.
-In the offseason, the team acquired goalie Ryan Miller in free agency and re-signed Cam Fowler.
+In the off-season, the team acquired goaltender Ryan Miller in free agency and re-signed Cam Fowler.

 In the following season, the Ducks traded for Adam Henrique, giving Sami Vatanen to the New Jersey Devils.
 However, they failed to win the Pacific Division for the first time since the 2011–12 season.
 They clinched a playoff berth, but were swept by the San Jose Sharks in the first round.

 During the 2018–19 season, the Ducks started the season 19–11–5, but then went on a 12-game losing streak and amidst a seven-game losing streak they fired Carlyle.
 Bob Murray replaced him as interim head coach; however, the Ducks missed the playoffs for the third time since the 2002–03 NHL season.
 In the 2019 draft, the Ducks selected Trevor Zegras at ninth overall.